VolumeElement/VolumeElement.github.io/_posts/2023-07-31-hilberts-theorem-90.md

 ### Basics of group cohomology

 We'll be needing an understanding of what is called the $1\text{st}$ cohomology group.
-As a vague prelude to where we're going, we are interested in the fixed points of certain group actions which I'll attempt to elucidate.
+To give a rough sense of where we're going, we are interested in stufying fixed points under group actions.

 Let $M$ be an abelian group and consider the group action of $G$ on $M$ as a $G$-module.
 We will denote the action of $\sigma\in G$ on $m\in M$ as $\sigma\cdot m$.
 One of the simplest objects related to fixed points we may study is the collection of points that are fixed under all actions of $G$,